w3f/polkadot-deployer/README.md

 * Kubernetes Engine API and billing enabled for your project, see [here](https://cloud.google.com/kubernetes-engine/docs/quickstart).
 * Read through the [usage](#troubleshooting) section.

-The required steps to successfully deploy polkadot validator is as follows:
+The required steps to successfully deploy polkadot validator on GCP are as follows:

 1. Download the latest polkadot deployer from git issuing the following command: